Akiachak, Alaska: Geography and climate

 Akiachak is located at (60.909440, -161.43139), Sec.
 36, T010N, R069W, Seward Meridian) in the Bethel Recording District.

 According to the U.S. Census Bureau, the CDP has a total area of 19.5 km2, of which 0.02 km2, or 0.11%, is water.

 Akiachak is located on the west bank of the Kuskokwim River in the Yukon–Kuskokwim Delta, 18 mi northeast of Bethel.
 The area averages 16 in of precipitation, with snowfall of 50 in.
 Summer temperatures range from 42 to 62 F. Winter temperatures range from -2 to 19 F.

 History and culture

 The Yup'ik peoples used this region as a seasonal subsistence site.
 Called Akiakchagamiut in the 1890 census, the village had a population of 43 then.
 A post office was established in 1934.
 It incorporated as a second-class city on February 7, 1974.
 The city government was dissolved in 1987, in favor of traditional village council governance.

 A federally recognized Alaska Native tribal entity, the Akiachak Native Community, is located here.
-Akiachak is a Yup'ik Eskimo village with a fishing and subsistence lifestyle.
+Akiachak is a Yup'ik village with a fishing and subsistence lifestyle.
 It has a strong traditional community, and was the first city in Alaska to dissolve its city government in favor of the Native village government.
 The sale, importation and possession of alcohol are banned in the village.